-- 1. Only use the approved mounting kits of Pfeiffer Vacuum for the connection of the turbopump. - 2.
-Screw in the required number of stud screws with the shorter end in the holes on the counter flange. - Observe the minimum tensile strength of the flange material and the screw depth. - 3.
+- 1. For the connection of the turbopump, use only the approved mounting kits from Pfeiffer Vacuum. - Screw in the required number of stud screws with the shorter end in the holes on the counter flange. - Observe the minimum tensile strength of the flange material and the screw depth. - 3.
 Place the collar flange over the high vacuum flange of the turbopump. - 4.
-Insert the snap ring in the side groove on the high vacuum flange of the turbopump. - 5.
-Attach the turbopump with collar flange, snap ring and centering ring to the counter flange according to the figure. - 6.
+Insert the snap ring in the side groove on the high vacuum flange of the turbopump. - Attach the turbopump with collar flange, snap ring and centering ring to the counter flange according to the figure. - 6.
 Use all prescribed components for the turbopump. - 7.
 Secure the nuts cross-wise in 3 steps. - Tightening torque: 5, 15, 25 ± 2 Nm

-Fig. 8: Flange connection ISO-K to ISO-F, stud screw and through hole
+Fig. 10: Flange connection ISO-K to ISO-F, stud screw and through hole